 In contrast, laterite deposits are near the surface and thus are conducive to open-pit mining.
 They also offer more consistent grades and are usually larger than sulfide deposits.
 However, a potential downside to laterite deposits is that ore extraction involves leaching with acids at high temperatures.

-Once extracted, nickel ore is primarily used as a refined metal; as mentioned, two-thirds of the global market is put towards the production of stainless steel.
+Once extracted, nickel ore is primarily used as a refined metal; as mentioned, more than two-thirds of the global market is put towards the production of stainless steel.
 The aerospace industry prizes refined nickel for its resistance to corrosion and uses it in spades as a component of superalloys.
 The metal is also used in coins, catalysts and chemicals, foundry products and plating.